 Conversations with children and young people

-Families and caregivers of children and young people should discuss coronavirus (COVID-19) in an open and honest way that they will understand.
+Families and caregivers of children and young people should discuss COVID-19 in an open and honest way that they will understand.

 Talk about the facts without causing alarm, and in a way that is appropriate for their age and temperament.
 It is important to listen to any questions they may have, to let them know that they are safe and that it’s normal to feel worried or concerned.